John-Njau/Markdown/README.md

 # Cloth-Store Website
-### This is a website application for a clothes business start up.
+### This is a website application for a clothes online business.

 # By